jomisica/lxd-kube/README.md

 ### Problem/BUGS report:

 If you encounter any issues while running the script, please report them to help us make improvements.

+### Suggestion for Improvements

+If you identify opportunities for improvement in this project or encounter issues you'd like to report, your contribution is essential to make the project more robust and valuable.
+We actively encourage the user community to get involved and collaborate.
+Here are some ways to participate:

+- **Report Issues**: If you come across any problems, bugs, or unexpected behavior while using this project, please report them on our [issues page](https://github.com/jomisica/lxd-projects-provisioning-kubernetes/issues).
+Make sure to provide detailed information so that we can understand and address the issue.

+- **Make Suggestions**: If you have ideas for enhancing the project, adding features, or optimizing the user experience, feel free to share them on our [issues page](https://github.com/jomisica/lxd-projects-provisioning-kubernetes/issues).
+We'd love to hear your suggestions.

+- **Contribute Code**: If you're a developer and want to contribute directly to the project, please consider creating pull requests (PRs).

+Remember that your involvement is valuable and can help make this project even more useful to the community.
+Thank you for being a part of this open-source effort!